bitrise-io/devcenter/_articles/en/deploy/deploy-apps-to-applivery-from-bitrise.md

 * Automatic and forced in-app updates.
 * Feedback and bug reporting.

-Combined with **Bitrise**, you can cover the entire develpment life cycle, from testing and building to delivery and feedback.
+Combined with Bitrise, you can cover the entire development life cycle, from testing and building to delivery and feedback.

 ![App life cycle with Applivery and Bitrise](/img/tutorials/deploy/applivery/fig1.png)